華文

 Solidarity means no one gets a structural exemption from caring.
 Tronto's metaphor: "The first thing we need to do is collect all of those free passes out of taking care responsibilities seriously."
 For AI systems, the equivalent passes are: "we're too big to regulate," "users consented in the ToS," "we opened the weights," and "we donated to safety research."
 Solidarity collects these passes by making cooperation structurally unavoidable.

 Solidarity is where the framework becomes democratic infrastructure.
-It asks whether justice, equality, freedom, plurality, and mutual accountability are easier to practise because of the ecosystem, not in spite of it.
+It asks whether justice, equality, freedom, plurality, and mutual accountability are easier to practise because of the ecosystem, or in spite of it.

 What it looks like in practice